 Detergent: All Free & Clear

 Disposables at night: We use Pampers Extra Protection at night, though I’m working on trying to find a cloth diaper solution (maybe with inserts that we can double up or wool covers).
-We want the boys to sleep through the night and they were waking up with wet jammies in the cloth diapers (our boys are thrashers—they move around a lot!).
+We want the boys to sleep through the night and they were waking up with wet jammies in the cloth diapers, so we found the best overnight diapers that worked for us!

 Cloth Diapering on the Go

 We’re sort of 50/50 when it comes to cloth or disposable when we leave the house.
 If we’re going somewhere it’ll be easy to change a cloth diaper (like to my parents’), we’ll use cloth.
 If not (like out shopping), we’ll use disposables.
 We have a wet bag for dirty cloth diapers that we keep in the diaper bag.

 To wash our diapers, we rinse them in the toilet using the diaper sprayer and place them in the pail.
 Every morning, we empty them out of the diaper pail and into the wash along with the cloth pail liner and All Free & Clear.